01satria/Twolingo/README.md

 - ⚡ **Earn XP & Gems** — get rewarded for every lesson you complete
 - 🏆 **Climb the leaderboard** — see how you rank against other learners
 - 📖 **Read stories** — short English stories to sharpen your reading
-- 🛍️ **Visit the shop** — spend your gems on power-ups and streak protection
+- 🛍️ **Visit the shop** — spend your gems on power ups and streak protection

 ---